Austin to Round Top

 Arrive in Round Top

-Start at the north end and work south, or vice versa.
+Start at the north end (Carmine/curated venues) and work south to Warrenton.

 Shop 2-3 venues